vardaro/pivotrade/docs/session.md

 ## About

-The `Session` object represents the current backtesting session and provides an interface for the user to configure different variables to introduce or exclude from the trading session.
+The `Session` object represents the current backtesting session and provides an interface for the user to configure their test.

-The `Session` executes the user backtesting strategy callback on each candlestick, and injects useful metadata about the current trading session into the context of the strategy callback.
+The `Session` executes the users backtesting strategy callback on each candlestick, and injects metadata about the current trading session into the context of the strategy callback.

-It will also attempt to capture the state of the trading session on each candlestick to analyze the strategies performance.
+It will also capture the state of the trading session on each candlestick to analyze your strategies performance.

 ## Reference